 It gets the name ‘bubble hash’ for two reasons.
 For one, the concentrate bubbles when heated before use.
-Two, you need to use ‘bubble bags’ to sift the marijuana plant material from the purified trichomes it possesses.
+Two, you need to use bubble bags to sift the marijuana plant material from the purified trichomes it possesses.
 As you’re probably aware, trichomes are microscopic and resemble cloudy mushrooms to indicate when the weed is ready for harvest.

-How is Bubble Hash Made?
+How Is Bubble Hash Made?

 The primary goal of making bubble hash is to make sure that the trichomes are removed without being damaged.
 Trichomes are glands that grow on the flowers, leaves, and stems of the marijuana plant, although they are most prevalent in the flowers.
-Trichomes are comprised of a miniscule stalk and a round head which is laden with cannabinoids such as THC and CBD, as well as flavonoids and terpenes.
+Trichomes are comprised of a minuscule stalk and a round head which is laden with cannabinoids such as THC and CBD, as well as flavonoids and terpenes.

 With bubble hash, you are removing these delicate glands in their entirety.
 There are different forms of bubble hash, and a variety of colors too.
-For example, it can be wet and dank or dry and sandy.
+For example, this substance can be wet and dank or dry and sandy.
 It can be maroon, marigold or even brown in color.
 If you use plants that haven’t been cured or dried, you’ll end up with a wet and unstable product that resembles live resin.
 If you use older weed, you’ll probably end up with a brown or even grey dried mass.

 - Place ice water into a bucket with the marijuana starting materials.
 Make sure you submerge the flowers to freeze the trichomes.

 - Agitate the flowers to ensure the trichomes break off from the plant.
-Professional bubble hash making companies use a freezing ice washer for five minutes per cycle, and also use Reverse Osmosis (RO) water.
+Professional bubble hash making companies use a freezing ice washer for five minutes per cycle, and also use reverse osmosis (RO) water.

 - Make sure you use caution when trying to separate the trichomes.
 Their heads are extremely delicate, and it is all too easy to damage them.